'let's make art' (online art experiences)

 (To visit the Let's Make Art page please follow this link.)

-AWAHIH invites patients and their families to join them for art-making in the Nemours Children's Specialty Clinic waiting room and Wolfson Children's Hospital play rooms six days a week.
+AWAHIH invites patients and their families to join them for art-making in the Nemours Children's Health Hematology/Oncology waiting room and Wolfson Children's Hospital play rooms six days a week.
 This is an opportunity for patients and families to have meaningful interactions while also having a positive and uplifting fine art experience in the healthcare setting.

-Six days a week, AWAHIH Artists-in-Residence (AIR) bring creative opportunities right to patients' bedsides, transforming patient rooms into art studios.
-AWAHIH currently offers bedside art sessions to patients at Wolfson Children’s Hospital, Mayo Clinic, and St. Vincent’s Healthcare.
+Six days a week, AWAHIH Artists-in-Residence (AIR) bring creative opportunities right to patients' bedsides, transforming their hospital rooms into art studios.
+AWAHIH currently offers bedside art sessions to patients at Wolfson Children’s Hospital and Mayo Clinic.
 AWAHIH AIR are adept at personalizing the art experience and accommodating each patient’s unique interests and abilities.
+Our AIR also create beautiful works of art per the patient's request.

-AWAHIH provides visual arts group sessions to Wolfson Children's Hospital inpatient pediatric patients twice a week, Baptist Health adult and geriatric behavioral health patients one day a week, and healing sound sessions to Wolfson inpatient and outpatient patients once a week.
-Patients report that having this allotted time of art making contributes to their emotional and mental well-being.
+AWAHIH provides group visual arts and healing sound sessions to Wolfson Children's Hospital Behavioral Health pediatric patients as well as Baptist Health adult and geriatric behavioral health patients.
+Patients report that having this allotted time of art making and music playing/ listening contributes to their emotional and mental well-being and enhances their healing process and overall healthcare experience.

 AWAHIH teams up St. Vincent's Hospital to facilitate a monthly family night for a support group called KTAC (Kids Together Against Cancer) which is for families facing cancer.
 This group gives families a chance to commune with other families sharing similar experiences, and express themselves creatively with a thoughtfully-planned art project.

 AWAHIH plans and facilitates art projects for various special events such as Tom Coughlin Jay Fund's annual Remembrance Weekend for families who have lost a child to cancer.
-AWAHIH also provides art experiences at events such as the Wolfson 55 annual fundraiser, Baptist Health Winter Wonderland, and Hemophilia Foundation of Greater Florida fundraising event.
+AWAHIH also provides art experiences at healthcare related events such as the Wolfson 55 annual fundraiser.

-Each month, AWAHIH provides an interactive fine art experience in the media center of Wolfson Children's Hospital that streams on patients' t.v.'s.
+Each month, AWAHIH provides an interactive fine art experience in the media center of Wolfson Children's Hospital that streams on patients' t.v.'s. and AWAHIH's Instagram account and Youtube channel.
 Artist in Residence Maddie explains media shows best:

-AWAHIH does special art projects for patients and the hospital in general.
-We have transformed medical equipment into personalized works of art for patients, painted shovels for Baptist Health's groundbreaking ceremony, and created bereavement art for Wolfson Children's Hospital patients and families.
+AWAHIH does special art projects for patients, their families, and the hospital staff.
+We transform medical equipment into personalized works of art for patients, paint banners for transplant patients, and create bereavement art for Wolfson Children's Hospital patients and families.

 AWAHIH is thankful for the selfless dedication of their volunteers!
 Volunteer artists come once a month and work directly with patients, their families, and the AWAHIH team.
 Other volunteers come when needed to help with special events.
 AWAHIH appreciates these special people for sharing their time, energy, and talents.
 We couldn't do what we do without our volunteers!